lambdaclass/concrete/docs/SAFETY.md

 The nine capabilities are: `File`, `Network`, `Clock`, `Env`, `Random`, `Process`, `Console`, `Alloc`, `Unsafe`.

+`Random` is authority over **external entropy** (the OS/hardware RNG — a genuine nondeterminism source), not permission to run a PRNG: a deterministic PRNG seeded from a value is pure and needs no capability; only drawing real entropy requires `with(Random)`.
+(Planned vocabulary additions — `Device` near-term for MMIO, `Thread` with the concurrency model, `Signal` deferred — are recorded in `research/language/capability-sandboxing.md` §4a.)

 A function can only call functions whose capabilities are a subset of its own.
 This is checked at both the surface level (Check) and the Core IR level (CoreCheck).
 Capability errors include actionable hints suggesting `with(Cap)` additions or trusted wrapper alternatives.

 **Capability aliases** reduce signature repetition: